George Springer: 2017

 After spending the first three seasons of his career in right field, the Astros shifted Springer to center field in 2017.
 He was selected as the American League Player of the Week for the first time in June.
 He also made his first MLB All-Star team played at Marlins Park in Miami, elected by the fans as a starter.
 Typically the Astros' leadoff hitter, he batted cleanup for the American League lineup, as was the decision of former Astros manager Brad Mills, the AL manager.
 The Astros took a 60–29 record into the All-Star break, the best 89-game start in franchise history.

 On July 28, Springer was placed on the 10-day disabled list due to left quad discomfort.
-On September 29, prior to a game against the Boston Red Sox at Fenway Park, Springer met and reunited with a first grade teacher of whom he knew during his childhood at New Britain.
+On September 29, prior to a game against the Boston Red Sox at Fenway Park, Springer met and reunited with his first-grade teacher.
 Springer finished 2017 by playing 140 games with a .283 batting average, 34 home runs, and 85 RBI.

 With the Astros finishing the season 101–61, the team clinched the AL West division.
 The Astros advanced to the World Series to face the Los Angeles Dodgers.
 Springer struck out four times in Game 1.
-In Game 2, he, along with two Astros teammates–Carlos Correa and José Altuve—and two Dodgers players–Charlie Culberson and Yasiel Puig—all homered in extra innings as the Astros prevailed, 7–6.
-The five home runs accounted for the most hit in extra innings of any single game in major league history.
+In Game 2, he, along with two Astros teammates–Carlos Correa and Jose Altuve—and two Dodgers players–Charlie Culberson and Yasiel Puig—all homered in extra innings as the Astros prevailed, 7–6.
+The five home runs accounted for the most hits in extra innings of any single game in major league history.